-Transfer students must complete a minimum of 31 hours at Greensboro College to graduate from Greensboro College.
-Transfer students must complete a minimum of 52 hours at Greensboro College to be eligible for honors at graduation.
-Transfer students must also satisfy all other graduation requirements for a B.A., B.B.A., B.M.E., or a B.S. degree from Greensboro College including the general education requirements, the requirements for an academic major with at least 12 hours in the major at Greensboro College applicable to the degree (in Allied Health, a minimum of eight hours of upper level biology will suffice), approval for competency in written English, approval for oral competency and a minimum of 124 semester hours.
+Transfer students must complete a minimum of 31 hours at Greensboro College to graduate from the school, or a minimum of 52 hours to be eligible for honors.
+Transfer students must also satisfy all other graduation requirements for a B.A., B.B.A., B.M.E. or a B.S. degree, including general education requirements, requirements for an academic major with at least 12 hours in the major at Greensboro College applicable to the degree (in Allied Health, a minimum of eight hours of upper-level biology will suffice), approval for competency in written English, approval for oral competency, and a minimum of 124 semester hours.

 The following policies govern the acceptance of transfer credit in English:

-Greensboro College accepts transfer credit from institutions that are not regionally accredited if the coursework is relevant to the student’s degree program, is comparable in content and level of instruction to coursework offered by the College and is taught by faculty with the appropriate credentials.
-Students who intend to request transfer credit for coursework from an institution that is not regionally accredited are responsible for submitting all appropriate documentation, as specified by the Registrar.
+Greensboro College accepts transfer credit from institutions that are not regionally accredited if the coursework is relevant to the student’s degree program, comparable in content and level of instruction to coursework offered by the College, and is taught by faculty with the appropriate credentials.
+Students who intend to request transfer credit for coursework from a non-regionally accredited institution are responsible for submitting all appropriate documentation, as specified by the Registrar.
 The determination of whether the credit meets Greensboro College requirements is made by the appropriate faculty member or the Registrar on the basis of policies approved by the Curriculum and Instruction Committee.
 A student seeking credit for coursework from an institution that is not regionally accredited has the right to request a review of the decision of the faculty member or the Registrar.
-Such a request shall be considered by the Academic Council.
+Such a request will be considered by the Academic Council.

-Current Greensboro College students wishing to enroll in a course or courses at another institution and transfer the credits to Greensboro College should receive approval before taking the course or courses.
-Prior Approval forms may be obtained in the Registrar’s Office.
+Current Greensboro College students wishing to enroll in a course or courses at another institution and transfer the credits should receive approval before taking the courses.
+You can obtain the Prior Approval forms in the Registrar’s office.
 Credits are accepted from regionally accredited institutions.
 (See Also Transfer Credit from Non-regionally Accredited Institutions).
-Transfer credit is awarded for courses in which a student earns a grade of C- or better.
-As with other transfer credit, the credit hours are added to the student’s record, but the gradepoint average is not affected.
+Transfer credit is awarded for courses a student earns a C- or better.
+As with other transfer credits, the credit hours are added to the student’s record, but the grade-point average is not affected.
 Students cannot remove themselves from academic probation by attending summer school at an institution other than Greensboro College, nor can they replace a Greensboro College course grade by repeating that course at another institution (Per the 2012-13 Academic Catalog).

 To receive credit for courses taken at institutions outside of the U.S., students must provide an official academic transcript with an official English translation and must be evaluated and approved by a National Association of Credential Evaluation Services, or NACES.
-In the rare case that students are unable to obtain an official transcript from their country, the College will accept a certified copy of the transcript that is accompanied by an official English translation and an evaluation from a NACES approved evaluation service.
-Transcripts from international institutions that are already in English must still be accompanied by an official evaluation from a NACES approved evaluation service.
-A complete listing of NACES approved evaluation services can be found online at www.NACES.org.
+In the rare case that a student is unable to obtain an official transcript from their country, Greensboro College will accept a certified copy of the transcript accompanied by an official English translation and an evaluation from a NACES-approved evaluation service.
+Transcripts from international institutions that are already in English must still be accompanied by an official evaluation from a NACES-approved evaluation service.
+A complete listing of NACES-approved evaluation services can be found online at www.NACES.org.